-The year under review 2020/21
+The year under review

-The year to March 2021 marked the conclusion of our strategy Investing in Our Futures.
+The year to March 2021 marked the conclusion of our strategy Inventing in Our Futures.
 A new five-year strategy, Your Home, Your Community, Your Future was approved by the Board during the year and sets out the Group's objectives for 2021-26.

-Investing In Our Futures is built on the five strategic platforms of:
+Investing In Our Futures is built on the live strategic platforms of:

-Customer Service Excellence
+- Customer Service Excellence

-Asset Growth and partnerships
+- Asset Growth and Partnerships

-Transforming the care environment
+- Transforming the Care Environment

-Building Shared Capacity
+- Building Shared Capability

-Strong and Diverse Funding Base
+- A Strong and Diverse Funding Base